Varadpensalwar/ananya-agent/docs/GETTING_STARTED.md

 Instead of `pip` or `poetry`, we are using `uv` as the Python package manager.

-To install uv, simply follow this [instructions](https://docs.astral.sh/uv/getting-started/installation/).
+To install uv, simply follow these [instructions](https://docs.astral.sh/uv/getting-started/installation/).

 # 3. Install the project dependencies

-Once uv is intalled, you can install the project dependencies.
+Once uv is installed, you can install the project dependencies.
 First of all, let's create a virtual environment.

 ```bash
 uv venv .venv